mirrulations/OpenSearch/README.md

 ### Clean Up

-Data is stored in an external volume and will be retained if you stop the Docker containers.
+This is for deleting data from an OpenSearch instance.
+Locally and in production, data will remain stored unless you run `delete_client.py`.
 Use the `delete_client.py` script to delete the data

   ```
   python delete_client.py